gmartineza/My-autohotkeys/README.md

 # My-autohotkeys
-Autohotkey script to help reduce the ocasions you need to take your fingers off the home-row, inspired on the layout functionality of 60% keyboards.
+Autohotkey script to help reduce the ocasions you need to take your fingers off the home-row, inspired on the layers functionality of 60% keyboards.
 This is a fork from "WASD alt arrow keys", by B0sh.
 You can check out his work here:
     https://www.youtube.com/watch?v=z29KF4aauww&t
     https://gitlab.com/B0sh/ahk/blob/master/wasd-alt-arrows/wasd-alt-arrows.ahk